yunfan0621/Age-Progression-and-Regression-with-Spatial-Attention-Modules/README.md

 ## Usage
 1. Put your test images under the folder `./datasets/<name_of_dataset>`.
 Then write a text file with each line containing `<name_of_image>` and `<index_of_age_group>`, seperated by a space character.
 Example input images and list files are provided.
 2. Please download [pre-trained models](https://drive.google.com/drive/folders/1CvOCifgE-uBfdHfCI56-1tHJSgr7HZQp?usp=sharing) (two generator networks) and place them under `./checkpoint`.
-3. Modify `test.sh` as you see fit.
+3. Modify `test.sh` as it fits your environment.
 4. run `test.sh`, and the generation results will be save into `./results`.
 You could modify the corresponding code in `age_cycle_gan_model.py` to also generate attention maps.

 ## Citation